 Yes!
 Here’s a few other curds that I think would work well:

 You can make your dough and lemon curd (if you are using homemade curd, I hope you are) ahead of time by a a day for the dough and up to a week for the curd.

 I may be biased but I used and think this lemon curd is the absolute best.
-There’s a ton of step-by-step photos in the bars recipe (you’ll only need the curd) and I spent about a year tweaking it until I decided it couldn’t be better.
+I spent about a year tweaking it until I decided it couldn’t be better.

 Share & tag me on instagram @buttermilkbysam

 Couldn’t find the lemon curd recipe

 Sherri, if you click on where it says ‘lemon curd’ in italic, it’ll take you straight there

 So excited to make this and I am half way through and the dough is not cohesive at all. ????